tintindo37/tintindo37/README.md

 ## About Me

 Hello!
 I'm a passionate **SysOps Engineer** currently finishing high school.
-I thrive on hands-on experience with diverse technologies and systems administration.
+I have work experience with diverse technologies and systems administration.
 My expertise spans both Linux and Windows environments, where I focus on automation, performance optimization, and robust security.
 I'm a lifelong learner, dedicated to exploring emerging technologies and expanding my skill set.

 ## 🔧 Skills & Technologies